 - The Perpetration of violence in the name of God

 How many spiritual disciplines are there?
 Some religions have thousands of specific things which involve almost every waking moment.
 For example, Hasidic Jews have laws or Chabad, which spell out every activity in the daily routine.
-There is not one moment of the day that is not governed by some rule or regulation of their religious discipline.
+Every moment of the day is governed by some rule or regulation of their religious discipline.

 Inward and Outward Spiritual Disciplines

-If you can choose the inward spiritual disciplines you practice, this is a privilege.
+It is a privilege if you can choose the inward spiritual disciplines you practice.
 Many do not have this right.
 The level of your personal autonomy is the freedom on which all other freedoms depend.
 Many people are born into religious caste systems which dictate their choices.

 Here’s the main point to remember.

 Freedom of religion starts with the ability to be free from religion.
-If you have the privilege of choosing your path, you are blessed beyond measure.
+You are blessed beyond measure if you have the privilege of choosing your path.
 Almost half of the population of the world can not choose which religion they must practice.

 Many people live in cultures dominated by oppressive religious barbarian leaders.
-There are cultures still use public torture and executions.
+Some cultures still use public torture and executions.
 They punish those who don’t obey as an example for others.
 If you want to be a freethinker, you must be prudent.
 You need to maintain the outward appearance of obedience.
-Chose like-minded partners carefully.
+Choose like-minded partners carefully.